OpenHEVC/openHEVC/README.md

 Thus, it uses ARM NEON assembly optimisations in order to observe a speed up on the decoding process and on the energy consummed as well.
 Furthermore, these optimisations are only applied on 8bit coded pixels.

-In order to reduce the power consumption of the decoder the main goal was to simplify the inter-prediction filters in one hand, and in the other hand to desactivates the in-loop filters.
+In order to reduce the power consumption of the decoder the main goal was to simplify the inter-prediction filters in one hand, and in the other hand to desactivate the in-loop filters.

 What does openHEVC Green feature?
 --------